20 Top Things to do in Cairo day tours 2021

 What a beautiful way to start your Cairo visit?
 Begin your first day in Cairo by seeing the Cairo Citadel; Also known as the Saladin Citadel, which is located on Mokattam Hill.
 See?
 It is such a powerful start.
 The Citadel is home to some of Cairo’s most famous ancient mosques, as well as spectacular views of the city from the summit.
 This view is nearly unforgettable, and you will be talking about for years, so try to not miss it.

 Mohamed Ali Alabaster Mosque

-Don’t miss viewing this unique mosque that is considered a remarkable historical, archaeological, and touristic landmarks in Cairo with a high pulpit that is believed to be the highest pulpit in the Islamic world,
+Don’t miss viewing this unique mosque that is a remarkable historical, archaeological, and touristic landmarks in Cairo with a high pulpit.
+This pulpit is the highest one in the Islamic world,

 The citadel’s other two mosques are also worth seeing.
 The Al-Nasir Muhammad Mosque, which was constructed in 1318, was originally used by all Cairo’s sultans for Friday prayers.
 Sulayman Pasha built the Sulayman Pasha Mosque in 1528.
 It is could be the smallest among the other three mosques, as it is was the first mosque to be adopting the Ottoman style.

 There are a few museums within the Cairo Citadel, however we recommend bypassing them because they are poorly signposted and you only have three days in Cairo.

 Muhammad Ali Pasha built the Al-Gawhara Palace Museum in 1814 and used it as his family’s royal home.
 Although the structure is attractive and some of the original furniture have been preserved, there are few museum displays.

 The Royal Carriage Museum, as its name suggests, houses a tiny collection of one-of-a-kind royal carriages.